Isaac-Murisa/4302/Final Project/README.md

 ### Group Members
 - Shamiso  Jaravaza 201522448
-- Isaac Murisa 201934328
+- Isaac Murisa 201534328

 ##  Description of Project

 For our CS 4302 Graphics project, we wanted to implement a Space environment where the user can walk-through observing different planets.
 However, due to time we could not implement the full features of the project.

-We have designed the project to resamble the planet 'earth' in space rotating at a fixed position.
+We have designed the project to ressemble the planet 'Earth' in space rotating at a fixed position.
 We have also included a 'Sun' feature which is a light source on the planet.
 Through the light source we can show the effect of day and night on the planet.
 We have defined a few navigation functions to be able to change the sun position.
 We have also included a skybox representing the space environment with stars and moon.
 This will give a background effect which allows us to pan around.

 The both the skybox and earth textures or images where sourced from a link which we have included in the project sources.